sam9s/windsurf-racen/tests/queries/grest_holy_grail_comprehensive_51.md

 **Status:** ok

-**Latency (cold/hot):** 4880.1 ms / 3160.5 ms
+**Latency (cold/hot):** 9436.3 ms / 4278.0 ms

 **Answer:**

 ```
 Many customers have shared positive experiences with Grest for refurbished phones, particularly on Trustpilot, where they highlight the quality and service.
 Reviews mention that the phones look and function like new, and customers appreciate the seamless buying process.
-Overall, Grest seems to be a trustworthy option for refurbished phones.
 ```
 **Citations:**